Atalante (far-right group)

 Atalante is a far-right, white nationalist group based in Quebec City, Canada.
 Their leader and founder is Raphaël Lévesque (nickname Raf Stomper), lead singer for Quebecois skinhead band Légitime violence and leader of the earlier white power skinhead group Les Stompers (The Stompers).

 Their name comes from a French frigate that was sunk by the British in the Battle of Neuville in 1760, as part of the Seven Years' War.

 Views

 Atalante's ideology has been described as neo-fascist, incorporating elements of revolutionary nationalism, anti-capitalism, Islamophobia, and anti-communism.
 The group is primarily inspired by Italian neofascist philosopher Julius Evola and the thinkers of the German Conservative Revolution.

 Atalante Quebec has staged anti-immigration rallies, and pasted stickers.
 The group hands out food in Quebec City's underprivileged neighbourhoods but, according to a 2017 communiqué, only to people of "Neo-French origin."

 The group's slogan is "Exister, c'est combattre ce qui me nie" (To exist is to fight that which denies me), a phrase taken from French far-right author Dominique Venner.

+Atalante has repeatedly called for Remigration.